 Winter STEM I Can Build Cards go on my blocks center bulletin board.
 It challenges students to build something they may not have thought of on their own.
 The real photographs help them visualize what they want to build.
 You can grab the cards HERE.

 Measuring with snowballs (cotton balls) is a fun way to practice measuring with non-standard tools.
 Students measured the height of various winter objects.

 We also measured with snowball rulers!
 For small group, students measured various arctic animals.

-Once students were familiar with measuring with the snowball rulers, I wanted students to measure items then determine if it was more, less, or equal to a given quantity.
-At circle, I challenged students to walk around the room, find objects that were 7 snowballs long, and place it on the chart.
+Once students were familiar with measuring with the snowball rulers, I wanted them to measure items to determine if it was more, less, or equal to a given quantity.
+For example, during circle, I challenged students to walk around the room, find objects that were seven snowballs long, and place it on the chart.
 It was an amazing activity.
-I heard tons of math conversions occurring among students.
+I heard tons of math conversations occurring among students.
 Students were observing other students.
 And the best part was students were excited about measuring!

 It’s super easy to make winter shape cards.
-Grab a few pieces of blue cardstock and draw a shape on it with a silver Sharpie.
+Grab a few pieces of blue cardstock, and draw a shape on it with a silver Sharpie.
 Students traced the shapes with clear gems.
-As students made the shapes, we talked about and noticed how many sides and corners the shapes had.
+As students made the shapes, we took note of how many sides and corners the shapes had.

 Mini erasers are a fun math manipulative.
 Put out a set of number cards with winter themed mini erasers.
 My students made a number line with the cards first.
 Then they identified a number, counted out the quantity, and placed the items in a row above the card.